 Happy March Break!
 Due to staff holidays the office will be closed during lunch hours most days.
 If you find the office closed and require immediate assistance, a pastor can be reached by calling or texting the pastoral care line at 519-379-1752.

-Please join us for a Worship & Prayer Night for Monday, February 24.
+Please join us for a Worship & Prayer Night on Monday, March 23.
 7-8 p.m.

 We’re planning a complimentary continental breakfast on Easter Sunday (April 12) so plan to come early that morning to enjoy some fruit and baked goods – stay tuned for more details.

 Are you thinking about getting baptized?
 If you would like to take this step in your faith, please connect with a pastor about making this a part of our Easter Sunday service.

 Please pray for Frank and Anna Ewald as Frank is experiencing some health issues.

 Please pray for Vern Dyck who has suffered a small stroke while travelling in the US.
 Praise God that he was able to get home!
 Please continue to pray for his full recovery.